cztomsik/cztomsik.github.io/content/posts/preact-resize.md

 </div>

-The tweet was then retweeted by [Jason Miller](https://twitter.com/_developit), an original author of Preact, and it gained significant traction, and few people also asked for the source-code.
+The tweet was then retweeted by [Jason Miller](https://twitter.com/_developit), an original author of Preact, and it gained significant traction, and a few people also asked for the source code.

 The codebase in the video is not open-source; it's a [personal project I'm currently working on](https://www.avapls.com).
 However, I decided to share a